- Studio Z has completed three projects for the homeowners: a master bedroom (not shown), a kitchen addition, and a bathroom remodel

 After exploring both design options, the homeowners decided to bump out the entire kitchen and eating area by 5’.
 They also decided to add a small mud room to the front of this addition to expand the side entrance to the house.
 Previously, the side door opened to a 3’ x 3’ landing in the stairway from the first floor to the basement.

 The existing bathroom at the back of the kitchen was added in the 1980s and hadn’t been updated since.
 The homeowners decided to gut it and to install new fixtures, including a new glassed-in shower with glass block windows on the north wall.
 Crisp white wainscot with Motawi gingko tiles lines the room.
-We also decided to replace the existing casement window, which opened over the stairway from the deck behind the house, to a wider double-hung window, making the deck stairway safer and bringing more natural light into the bathroom.
+We recommended replacing the existing casement window, which opened over the stairway from the deck behind the house, to a wider double-hung window, making the deck stairway safer and bringing more natural light into the bathroom.

 Contractor 1 (bedroom addition): Washtenaw Woodwrights